kubernetes-sigs/metrics-server/FAQ.md

 - Validate kubelet certificate by mounting CA file and providing `--kubelet-certificate-authority` flag to metrics server
 - Avoid passing insecure flags to metrics server (`--deprecated-kubelet-completely-insecure`, `--kubelet-insecure-tls`)
 - Consider using your own certificates (`--tls-cert-file`, `--tls-private-key-file`)

+### How to secure the connection between kube-apiserver and Metrics Server?

+The `metrics.k8s.io` API is served through the Kubernetes API aggregation layer: the kube-apiserver proxies aggregated API requests to Metrics Server over TLS.
+By default, the `v1beta1.metrics.k8s.io` APIService is installed with `insecureSkipTLSVerify: true` (see `manifests/base/apiservice.yaml`), which tells the apiserver to skip verification of the certificate Metrics Server presents.
+To secure this connection:

+1. Serve Metrics Server over TLS with a certificate (`--tls-cert-file` and `--tls-private-key-file`).
+2. Set `insecureSkipTLSVerify: false` in the APIService manifest.
+3. Provide the PEM-encoded CA certificate (the certificate that signed Metrics Server's serving certificate) in the APIService `caBundle` field so the apiserver can verify it.

+When installing with Helm, set `apiService.insecureSkipTLSVerify: false` and `apiService.caBundle` to the PEM-encoded CA certificate, and choose a `tls.type` (`metrics-server`, `helm`, `cert-manager`, or `existingSecret`) to provision the serving certificate.

 ### How to run metric-server on different architecture?